Post

 Publishing strategies in MediatR

 EDIT: There are breaking changes in MediatR 12.0.1, and the following implementation won’t work.
-I’ll publish soon an updated implementation.
+For v12, please check the new article here.

 The Mediator pattern is a behavioral design pattern that promotes loose coupling between objects by having a central point of communication, which is called the mediator.
 This pattern is particularly useful when you have a complex system with multiple interacting components that need to communicate with each other.
 By introducing a mediator object, you can reduce the dependencies between these components, making it easier to maintain and evolve the system over time.
 In the Mediator pattern, components don’t interact with each other directly; instead, they send messages to the mediator, which then coordinates the communication between the components.
 This way, components can be added, removed, or modified without affecting other parts of the system.
 The mediator’s primary responsibility is to facilitate the interaction between the components and to ensure that they collaborate correctly.